 President Obama Touches On LGBT Equality While Touring Senegal

-June 27, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+June 27, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 President Obama, who kicked off his Africa tour yesterday in Senegal, West Africa addressed the treatment of LGBT community during a press conference.

 Standing alongside President Macky Sall of the Republic of Senegal, President Obama highlighted the Golden Rule as a principle for governance.